| How

 reporting agency, and it remains available for as long as two

 years, as per federal law.
+How is this information

 used?